-11.1 The school takes all safeguarding matters including low level concerns and/or allegations that harm to a child has occurred against staff (including agency, volunteers and contractors) seriously and will manage them in line with this policy, the Inspire Trust Code of Conduct (Appendix 1), Part Four of Keeping Children Safe in Education (September 2023) and the CSCP Guidance, 'Allegations Against Staff and Volunteers'.
+11.1 The school takes all safeguarding matters including low level concerns and/or allegations that harm to a child has occurred against staff (including agency, volunteers and contractors) seriously and will manage them in line with this policy, the Inspire Trust Code of Conduct (Appendix 1), Part Four of Keeping Children Safe in Education (September 2024) and the CSCP Guidance, 'Allegations Against Staff and Volunteers'.
+A record of all low levels concerns is kept by the Headteacher and reported at all full governing body meetings.